chiraggavande/Mouseie/README.md

 ## Requirements

-Make sure you have Python installed along with the following dependencies:
+Make sure you have Python(3.10) installed along with the following dependencies:

 ```sh
 pip install opencv-python mediapipe pyautogui